 - Slow cooker hot honey wings are delicious served warm or cold and make for great refrigerator leftovers!

-- To confirm when chicken is finished cooking, I suggest a meat thermometer.
-Chicken that is over cooked can be dry and rubbery.
-According to the FDA, chicken is safe to eat when it reaches an internal temperature of 165°F. Here is my favorite meat thermometer.
+- Use a meat thermometer to confirm chicken is safe to eat.
+According to the FDA, chicken is safe to eat when it reaches an internal temperature of 165°F.

 - Not a fan of slow cooker liners?
 Parchment paper also works with this recipe and will leave you with virtually zero slow cooker clean up.